STME-Net/STME/README.md

 ## Overview
 ![2021-11-07_135150](https://user-images.githubusercontent.com/93808130/140634273-6155bacc-3186-48fa-9fda-7e27138643ab.jpg) <br>

 We release our codes of STME.
-Our codes are built based on previos repos [TSN](https://github.com/yjxiong/temporal-segment-networks), [TSM](https://github.com/mit-han-lab/temporal-shift-module) and [TEA](https://github.com/Phoenix1327/tea-action-recognition).
 The core codes about our modules are in `ops/`.<br>
 * [Prerequisites](#prerequisites)<br>
 * [Data preparation](#data-preparation)<br>
 * [Pretrained models](#pretrained-models)<br>